 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to omalizumab injection.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to omalizumab injection.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are receiving omalizumab injection or if you have received omalizumab injection within the past year.